 There are three seasons, warm season from February to May, rainy season from the end of June to October, and the ‘cool’ season which extends from November to January.
 From February to October the temperature averages 35°C but during the cool season it can reach as low as 10°C, so remember to bring layers.
 During the rainy season there is frequent unpredictable rain.

-Where do I dispose of my garbage?
+Where do I dispose of my rubbish?

 Is there a dress code?